 Each page has an illustration and a short caption explaining the event depicted, from royal coronations to public house outings, coming right up to date with the Honley Remembers celebrations in July 2019.

 The book is in A5 format and costs only £5.00.
-It is available from Holme Valley News in Honley and other valley outlets.
+It is available from Holme Valley News and Zebra in Honley and READ in Holmfirth.